IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 2. Create a StatefulSet if ones does not exist.

 These are the only two resources that our operator must create in order to get the default JanusGraph configuration (using BerkeleyDB) up and running.
-The reason that we create a headless service first is that our [StatefulSet needs to have a headless service](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations) to be responsible for the network identity of the Pods.
+More specifically, a [StatefulSet needs to have a headless service](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations) to be responsible for the network identity of the Pods.

 ### What is a StatefulSet
 A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) is the object that is used to manage stateful applications.
 Similar to a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), a StatefulSet manages pods that are based on an identical container spec.
 The difference is that in a
 Deployment, pods are interchangeable.
 But in a StatefulSet, they are not - each has a unique identifier that is maintained across any rescheduling.
-We will get into why this is important in part 2 of the tutorial.

 ## 1. Create the JanusGraph project and API